astarte-platform/astarte-device-sdk-esp32/README.md

 astarte_credentials_use_nvs_storage(NVS_PARTITION);
 ```

+However, note that even when FAT32 is used, the device credential secret is always stored using
+the NVS library.
+This will require devices configured as using FAT32 to have two partitions,
+one using as name the macro `NVS_DEFAULT_PART_NAME` (NVS) and one named `astarte` (FAT32).

+### Re-flashing devices

 As a side effect of NVM usage, credentials will be preserved also between device flashes using
 `make` or `idf.py`.